AdobeDocs/journeys.nl-NL/help/using/building-journeys/using-the-journey-designer.md

 ![](../assets/journey38.png)

-Met het **[!UICONTROL Show disabled items]** pictogram in de linkerbovenhoek kunt u niet-beschikbare elementen in het palet verbergen of weergeven, bijvoorbeeld gebeurtenissen die een andere naamruimte gebruiken dan de gebeurtenissen die tijdens uw reis worden gebruikt.
-Niet-beschikbare items worden standaard verborgen.
+The **[!UICONTROL Show disabled items]** icon in the top left corner allows you to hide or display unavailable elements in the palette, for example the events that use a different namespace than the ones used in your journey.
+Niet-beschikbare items zijn standaard verborgen.
 Als u deze weergeeft, worden ze grijs weergegeven.

 Wanneer u het **[!UICONTROL Search]** veld gebruikt, wordt het aantal resultaten weergegeven voor elke categorie canvasactiviteiten.